kr1ps/sui-operationals/README.md

 Using:

-1- Modify the checksum in the playbook.
+1- Modify the task "Compare the checksum" with the desire checksum.

 2- excecute the following command